 Considering strategy and postmodernity, one thing seems clear: The strategists of the future truly need to be masters of many subjects.
 They will need to analyze carefully, take the measurements of the realm of possibilities (and impossibilities), take the many trade-offs between the different spheres into account, consider the numerous interests and internal logics of all relevant agencies, and win and ensure the continuous commitment of all stakeholders.
 While doing all that, they have to deal with a divided people and enemies that try to use their own people against the strategy.
 One could say, that the postmodern strategist has not only to win in a power game, but to tell a story well, a story as old as humanity about why and how we fight, what we aspire to, and what we fear.
 Long-term strategies will only work when they are carried and supported by strong narratives that reach and convince a significant fraction of a gradually (in the worst case inexorably) divided people.
 Therefore, the postmodern strategist needs to find his way in the jungle of different agencies as well as to identify the latest political and societal trends.

-Julian Koeck is an historian interested in the mechanisms how ideas change (or do not change) societies.
+Julian Koeck is an historian, interested in how ideas change (or do not change) individuals and their societies.
 His dissertation is about the ideological concepts of the German Right in the late 19th and early 20th century.

 Have a response or an idea for your own article?
 Follow the logo below, and you too can contribute to The Bridge:

 Enjoy what you just read?
 Please help spread the word to new readers by sharing it on social media.

 Header Image:"Relativity" by M.C.
 Escher (BYU)